Care and maintenance

 If your furniture has loose cushions, we recommend replacing them from time to time so that they are used evenly.
 Cushions with down filling should be shaken out at regular intervals (depending on use).
 This ensures that the down filling is evenly distributed inside.
 This helps the pillow to retain its shape in the long term.

-2. When the soapy water has cooled to room temperature, rub the lather into the leather with a soft cloth.
+2. when the soapy water has cooled to room temperature, rub the lather into the leather with a soft cloth.
 Only use the foam of the lye - the leather must not be soaked!

-3. When the leather cover is dry, polish it with a soft cotton cloth.
+3. when the leather cover is dry, polish it with a soft cotton cloth.

 Attention!